asjosik1991/lattice-symmetries/python/tutorial.md

 print("Ground state energy is {}".format(eigenvalues[0]))
 assert np.isclose(eigenvalues[0], -18.06178542)

-#Here we used a symmetry adapted basis, and therefore we were restricted to a specific sector of the total Hilbert space.
+#Above, we used the symmetry-adapted basis, and therefore we were restricted to the specific sector of the total Hilbert space.
 #Since the considered system is relatively small, we can make the diagonalization in the full basis and check that we chose the right sector.

 new_basis = ls.SpinBasis(